tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 ```

-Here, the Akka client for the Sequence Component is mocked, and it’s shown that when the
+Here, the Pekko client for the Sequence Component is mocked, and it’s shown that when the
 `unloadScript` method in **SequenceComponentUtil** is called, it calls the `unloadScript` method in
-the Akka client.
+the Pekko client.
 Note that this method always returns **Ok**.
 If it didn’t, the failure modes of
 this call would also need to be tested, using mocks, and it must be verified the proper error
 response is returned.